-On May 22, 2018, the City Council approved a five-year Electric Rate Plan, with rate increases that become effective on January 1, 2019, 2020, 2021, 2022 and 2023 with annual reviews of the adopted rates by City Council.
-The system average rate increase effective January 1, 2019 was 2.95%, followed by system average rate increases of 3.0% in years two through five.
-The Electric Rate Plan included the introduction of electric rate components over a five-year period to better align with its cost of serving customers and its revenue requirement.
-The Electric Rate Plan was designed to provide financial stability and correct the imbalance of costs versus revenue recovery by increasing fixed cost recovery through monthly service charges and a new network access charge to reflect the nature of underlying costs.
+On May 22, 2018, the City Council approved a five-year Electric Rate Plan, with rate increases that will become effective on January 1, 2019, 2020, 2021, 2022 and 2023 with annual reviews of the adopted rates by City Council.
+The system average rate increase effective January 1, 2019 is 2.95%, followed by system average rate increases of 3.0% in years two through five.
+The Electric Rate Plan includes the introduction of electric rate components over a five-year period to better align with its cost of serving customers and its revenue requirement.
+The Electric Rate Plan is designed to provide financial stability and correct the imbalance of costs versus revenue recovery by increasing fixed cost recovery through monthly service charges and a new network access charge to reflect the nature of underlying costs.
+Pursuant to City Council direction, the first annual review of rates will be conducted in December of 2019.